 One of the worst things about winter is getting in a cold car and gripping the ice-cold steering wheel with your bare hands.
 If you have a fancy heated steering-wheel you don’t have to worry, but that feature isn’t found on most cars.
-Most of us plebs have to make do with gloves when it comes time to drive in the winter.
-The problem is most cold-weather gloves are so bulky that you hardly want to drive in them.
-Luckily, there are winter driving gloves available that will keep your hands toasty warm.
+Most of us plebes have to make do with gloves when it comes time to drive in the winter.
+The problem is most cold-weather gloves are so bulky that they don't work well in providing good steering control.
+Luckily, there are winter driving gloves available that will provide secure driving and, at the same time, keep your hands toasty warm.

 With all the benefits of owning a pair of driving gloves, you’re probably thinking you should go buy a pair.
 However, not all driving gloves are the same.
 If you want something that’s truly going to keep your hands warm, provide good grip, reduce fatigue, and protect your steering wheel, check out the products listed below.